M3Works/pointsnobal/README.md

 # PointSnobal

-Python implementation of the Snobal model applied at either a point
+Python implementation of the Snobal model applied at a point.

+The code in `pointsnobal/c_snobal` is the same underlying algorithms described in [A spatially distributed energy balance snowmelt model for application in mountain basins (Marks 1999)]( https://doi.org/10.1002/(SICI)1099-1085(199909)13:12/13<1935::AID-HYP868>3.0.CO;2-C), which details iSnobal.
+This code was originally available in IPW.

+This software takes in a csv of HOURLY input data and writes a csv of daily snowpack data.

 ## Input files